carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

 - **Customized image of an EC2 instance**, having built-in OS, softwares, configurations, etc.
 - AMI's can be created **from both Volumes and Snapshots**.
-  - You can create an AMI from EC2 instance and launch a new EC2 instance from AMI.
 - AMI **are built for a specific region and can be copied across regions** (Important for Disaster Recovery)
 - Use Case:
   1. A company's application is running on Amazon EC2 instances in a single Region.
 In the event of a disaster, how do you ensure that the resources can also be deployed to a second Region?